zuazo/chef-local-docker/README.md

 ### Build from Sources

-Instead of installing the image from Docker Hub, you can build the image from sources if you prefer:
+Instead of installing the image from Docker Hub, you can build the images from sources if you prefer:

     $ git clone https://github.com/zuazo/chef-local-docker chef-local
     $ cd chef-local/debian-7
     $ docker build -t zuazo/chef-local:debian-7 .

-## Supported Tags

-* `debian-7`: A Debian Jessie image.

 ## Defined Environment Variables